… for better protection

 Marine Mammal Emergencies: Conservation in action

 In 2002, the GREMM established the Quebec Marine Mammal Emergency Response Network, which is responsible for organizing, coordinating and implementing measures aimed at reducing accidental mortality of marine mammals, rescuing marine mammals in difficulty, and facilitating the acquisition of data from dead animals.
-The network currently numbers 18 partner organizations and handles an average of 350 calls a year.
-Our team, our partners’ teams, and our pool of volunteers are ready to respond in the field 24 hours a day, 7 days a week.
+The network currently numbers 14 partner organizations and handles an average of 350 calls a year.
+Our response team, our partners’ teams, and our volunteers are ready to respond in the field 24 hours a day, 7 days a week.

 ECO-WHALE ALLIANCE: CONSERVATION IN ACTION